Skip to content

 • Check metric type is valid

-• Valid types: geval, rag, standard
+• Valid types: geval, rag, standard, code

 • For RAG metrics: faithfulness, answer_relevancy, contextual_relevancy, contextual_precision, contextual_recall